alephium/www/src/content/news/meet-alphred-a-virtual-machine-like-no-others-85ce86540025/index.md

 ### _Alephium’s tooling: Alphred & Ralph_

-Alephium’s stateful UTXO combines UTXO & account model and has <a href="/news/post/an-introduction-to-the-stateful-utxo-model-8de3b0f76749" >smart contract capabilities</a>.
+Alephium’s stateful UTXO combines UTXO & account model and has [smart contract capabilities](/news/post/an-introduction-to-the-stateful-utxo-model-8de3b0f76749).
 It needs a VM to execute the smart contract’s instructions in a totally different runtime environment than other blockchains with enhanced security and performance features.

 This imposed the decision to create a new VM, specifically designed to take advantage of sUTXO’s strengths.
-Like Alephium’s full nodes, the VM <a href="https://twitter.com/alephium/status/1592536671177699328" >is written in Scala for enhanced security</a> and named **Alphred**.
+Like Alephium’s full nodes, the VM [is written in Scala for enhanced security](https://twitter.com/alephium/status/1592536671177699328) and named **Alphred**.

-Similarly to the EVM with Solidity, Alphred has a <a href="https://en.wikipedia.org/wiki/Domain-specific_language" >domain-specific language</a> called **Ralph**. <a href="https://docs.alephium.org/ralph/getting-started" >Ralph</a> was built specifically for Alephium’s blockchain to be extremely expressive and easy to use.
+Similarly to the EVM with Solidity, Alphred has a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) called **Ralph**.
+[Ralph](https://docs.alephium.org/ralph/getting-started) was built specifically for Alephium’s blockchain to be extremely expressive and easy to use.
 It has been specially tailored to be secure by design because it leverages the built-in features of the VM.
 This is beyond the point of this article, and we’ll dive into Ralph specifically in a later post.

 The combination of Ralph (the language) and Alphred (the VM) has a lot of benefits, of which a few are outlined here: